top of page

 The verb 'assert' has its roots in the Latin word 'assertus,' which is the past participle of the verb 'asserere.'
 'Asserere' is a combination of 'ad,' meaning 'to,' and 'serere,' meaning 'to join' or 'to attach.'
 In its early usage, 'asserere' conveyed the idea of affirming or declaring something firmly, as if attaching one's words or claims to a particular position.
 Over time, it evolved into 'assert' in English, retaining its essence of confidently and firmly stating or declaring something.
 The etymology of 'assert' underscores the act of attaching one's voice and belief to a statement, making it clear and unequivocal, often with the intention of expressing a strong opinion, claim, or fact.

-Quiz: Find the meaning of assert
+Quiz: Find the meaning of the verb assert:

 Try Again!